-Afghanistan-Taliban Talks Begin In Attempt To End To Decades Of Bloodshed
+Afghanistan-Taliban Talks Begin In Attempt To End 19 Years Of Bloodshed

 The talks in the city of Doha come 19 years after al-Qaida killed nearly 3,000 people in the Sept.
 11 attacks.
 The attack was the deadliest act of terror in U.S. history and sparked war in Afghanistan, as the U.S. and its allies overthrew the Taliban regime for harboring the terrorists.
 But in the years since, Taliban militants have reclaimed control of much of the country.

 Several concessions were made to reach today's peace talks.
-In exchange for a Taliban promise to renounce al-Qaida and prevent terrorist attacks, American and allied troops have promised a complete withdrawal from Afghanistan by next spring.
+In exchange for a Taliban promise to renounce al-Qaida and prevent terrorist attacks, the U.S. and its allies have promised a complete troop withdrawal from Afghanistan by next spring.

 When it signed the peace deal with the Taliban in February, the U.S. had approximately 12,000 military personnel in the country.
 Officials say the U.S. is on track to reduce its presence to 4,500 troops by the end of November.
 At its peak, the U.S. had 100,000 troops in the country.